nathancarter/group-explorer/js/Template.md

 ## Template retrieval caching

-Since template retrieval is done repeatedly, the actual template retrieval code caches results by template id in a class static variable, as you can see here: [Template.md](../js/Template.md).
+Since template retrieval is done repeatedly, the actual template retrieval code caches results by template id in a class static variable, as you can see below.

 ```js
  */